Home»Google Workspace Ransomware Protection»Google Drive Ransomware Recovery: 3 Best Practices

 1. Even if your company is lucky enough to have only data in Docs and Sheets corrupted by old ransomware, manual Google Drive recovery might take weeks.

 The actual time will depend on the number of files you have.
 The average velocity of recovery is 30 seconds per 1 file stored in the main directory.
-Navigating folders will consume additional time.
-You also need to calculate the time spent by the employee in charge of restoration on coffee breaks and frustrated swearing.
+Navigating folders could consume additional time.

 Be Ready for the Next Attack with Automatic Google Drive Ransomware Recovery

-As you can see, all the methods to recover from ransomware aren’t always efficient.
-That’s why, about half of the ransomware victims choose to pay the ransom rather than hire IT specialists to tackle the problem.
+As you can see, recovery methods from ransomware aren’t always efficient.
+About half of the ransomware victims choose to pay the ransom rather than hire IT specialists to tackle the problem.

 The only way to keep your data safe is by using backups.
 Backup software creates a snapshot of your Google Drives and you can use it to restore the data upon request.
 Some modern tools like SpinOne also backup email and Calendar.

-How to Remove Ransomware Virus and Restore the Files with SpinOne
+How to Remove Ransomware Virus and Restore the Files with SpinBackup

-When it comes to backup, SpinOne operates like many modern tools available on market.
-Here is what it does:
+When it comes to backup, SpinBackup operates like many modern tools available on market.
+SpinOne:

 • Creates a copy of your entire Google Workplace once or thrice a day upon your choice.